Joseph Smith Quotes on Book of Mormon Geography

 Times and Seasons, 15 Sept.
 1842, vol. 3, no. 22, pp. 911–926 edited by JS.

-Article from Time and Seasons while edited by Joseph Smith which contained a large portion from Stephen’s Incidents of Travel in Central America, Chiapas, and Yucatan.
+This article from Time and Seasons which contained a large portion from Stephen’s Incidents of Travel in Central America, Chiapas, and Yucatan.
 Shows that Lehites lived in Central America [Mesoamerica].

 Let us turn our subject, however, to the Book of Mormon, where these wonderful ruins of Palenque are among the mighty works of the Nephites:-and the mystery is solved…